UM6P-Al-Khwarizmi/c-programming/day3/assignments/exercises.md

 ## Exercise 1

-1 - Create a struct that can represent an complex number.
+1 - Create a struct that can represent a complex number.
 2 - Create add/sum/mul/div functions that can be applied to the created struct.

 ## Execise 2

 1 - Write a struct that contains a int and a string.
-2 - Swap the content of 2 Variables of the Created struct.
+2 - Swap the content of 2 Variables of the Created structs.

 ## Exercise 3